 Destination hosts signal their intent to receive a specific multicast stream by sending a request to do so to a nearby switch using Internet Group Management Protocol (IGMP).
 The switch then learns on which ports multicast group subscribers are attached and can intelligently deliver traffic only to the respective ports.
 This mechanism is often referred to as IGMP snooping (or IGMP gleaning).
 Alcatel-Lucent's implementation of IGMP snooping is called IP Multicast Switching (IPMS).
-IPMS allows switches to efficiently deliver multicast traffic in hardware at wire speed.
+IPMS allows OmniSwitch 9000 Series switches to efficiently deliver multicast traffic in hardware at wire speed.

 Both IGMP version 3 (IGMPv3), which handles forwarding by source IP address and IP multicast destination, and IGMP version 2 (IGMPv2), which handles forwarding by IP multicast destination address only, are supported.
+IPMS is supported on IPv4 and IPv6 (MLD) on the OmniSwitch 6850 Series and OmniSwitch 9000 Series.